Raiden (Mortal Kombat): Reception

 IGN found that Mortal Kombat made the story of Raiden and forces too repetitive as they always defeat the villains in the first four stories.
 With the villains defeating the heroes for the first time in Deadly Alliance, the story becomes "messy" leading Raiden "hit the reset button" and redo everything with Neatherealm's first reboot of the series.
 Instead of saving the world, IGN noticed Raiden continued making failures to the point he kills Liu Kang when realizing the last words of his future persona before dying.
-Polygon believes both Raiden and Liu Kang "fell from grace" in 2000s with Raiden becoming corrupt in the first Mortal Kombat timeline and later accidentally his own subordinate Liu Kang in the second timeline Mortal Kombat.
+Polygon believes both Raiden and Liu Kang "fell from grace" in 2000s with Raiden becoming corrupt in the first Mortal Kombat timeline and later accidentally kills his own subordinate Liu Kang in the second timeline Mortal Kombat.
 The eventual reenactment of Liu Kang's aggressive words towards Raiden led to praise as through this Raiden realizes how the two have been used to fight one another like in the first reboot, making a drastic change in two heroes at the same time.
 Shack News found that during the events of Mortal Kombat X, Raiden becomes corrupted again especially with his gruesome treatment of Shinnok and expected him to fight his underlings Liu Kang and Kitana again in Mortal Kombat 11.
 While Kronika was foreshadowed as the antagonist the heroes must face in Mortal Kombat 11, Shack News felt that Raiden wearing Shinnok's magic amulet might have a major impact in the narrative to the point he might turn into the actual villain.
 Medium also criticized Raiden's actions across his appearances until he redeems himself by redeeming the corrupted undead Liu Kang in Mortal Kombat 11.

 Christopher Lambert as Lord Rayden has also received positive coverage with JoBlo.com commenting that he "lent the production maturity and star power" while CBR mentioned that he "steals every scene he appears, delivering ridiculous lines like, 'The fate of billions depends upon you,' before laughing and apologizing".
 Den of Geek saw potential for Tadanobu Asano as Raiden due to the actor being highly popular in 47 Ronin, Battleship, and the Thor films to the point he Asano feels uniquely capable of playing the thunder god.
 They said he "embodies the character so clearly that he's already got his eye on the out of universe competition".
-Sensacine criticized Raiden's work in the reboot movie as his limitations to interfer with Shang Tsung's soldiers is not consistent in the film.
+Sensacine criticized Raiden's work in the reboot movie as his limitation on interfering with Shang Tsung's soldiers is not consistent in the film.